postmanlabs/labs-docs/v6/pro/integrations/coralogix.md

 </ol>

 * Select the monitor whose data you would like to send to Coralogix.
-* Enter a Coralogix provided API key or generate an API key.
+* Enter a Coralogix private key.
-* Optionally indicate if you want to send events for completed runs or send metrics for each run.
+* Optionally indicate if you want to send collection or environment details for each run.

 <ol start="5">
   <li>